Wilson194/OrodaelTurrim/docs/source/Gui.rst

  Last part of the widget displaying information about unit.
 This part is visible only if some game object is on currently selected position.
 You can see there information about unit attributes.
 If you select your own unit you can see also attack filters of this unit.
-You can read about attack filters at **TODO**
+You can read about attack filters at :ref:`filters`

  Game object info also have 3 buttons